AnnaLogvinova/rsschool-cv/cv.md

 --------------------------------------------------------------------------------------------------------------------------

 ### Skills and proficiency
-##### I used to work as a Head of Sales for the company JENTY and as a Head of Marketing for the company Krafttrans.
   * Proficiency:
     * Proficiency in Sales management & CRM
     * Experience in conducting internal audits for reengineering business processes